ecsimsw/ecsimsw-kube/installation/8_1_prometheus-only.md

 #### Custom Ingress

+Prometheus might be expecting to have control over the root path (/). (ex, prometheus.ecsimsw.com/)
 If you want to balance request with sub path, create customized ingress like bellow (ex, kube.ecsimsw.com/prometheus).

 ```